doughgle/cryptocracy/README.md

 ### Download a ciphertext

 Using the download URL given by the Data Owner, Alice can try to download the ciphertext.
+Cryptocracy evaluates the access policy of the ciphertext (`(human or earthling)`) against the attributes defined in Alice's ABE decryption key.
-If Alice is authorised, Cryptocracy will respond with a download URL which can be used with `curl`, `wget` or in the web browser to download the partially decrypted ciphertext.
+If Alice is authorised, Cryptocracy performs a partial decrypt and responds with a download URL which can be used with `curl`, `wget` or in the web browser to download the partially decrypted ciphertext.

 ```bash